Oil, gas, nuclear and coal are misunderstood and undervalued

 Nuclear: The Longer-Term Answer

-Nuclear power is the only scalable source of clean, dispatchable energy that can meet rising demand when solar and wind aren’t available.
+Nuclear power is the only scalable source of clean, dispatchable energy that can meet rising demand when solar, wind or hydro, aren’t available.

 It generates large amounts of electricity continuously, with near-zero operational emissions and a small physical footprint.